 Vegan Spinach Ricotta Ravioli

-Super easy and simple to make vegan spinach ricotta ravioli.
-Substitute regular ricotta cheese with vegan ricotta cheese.
-It’s widely available in grocery stores, or you can even make your own following this vegan cashew ricotta cheese recipe!
+Making vegan spinach ricotta ravioli is super easy!
+Simply swap regular ricotta with vegan ricotta, which you can find in most grocery stores, or make your own with this quick vegan cashew ricotta cheese recipe.

 Dairy Ricotta vs Dairy-Free Ricotta